EarthEngineering/protocol/EARTH-Protocol-english.md

 ## PingMessage

-`PingMessage`: the message sent from one node to another in the connecting process.
+The message sent from one node to another in the connecting process.

 message`PingMessage` contains 4 parameters: